Accessibility Reports and Plans

 Deaf and Hard of Hearing (DHH) Services

-• DHH programs - To support students who are Deaf and Hard of Hearing, the DHH program is offered at one secondary and two elementary schools.
+• DHH programs: To support students who are Deaf and Hard of Hearing, the DHH program is offered at one secondary and one elementary schools.

-• Provincial school partnership - A consultant from EC Drury School for the Deaf provided weekly virtual sessions in development of ASL skills with profoundly deaf learners.
+• Provincial school partnership: A consultant from EC Drury School for the Deaf provides weekly virtual sessions in development of ASL skills with profoundly deaf learners.

 3.1 Accessible Web Content